 Garden Plots are 4ft x 10ft raised beds.
 The first 36 plots have water piped to them and we will added facets as needed.
 Another 18 plots were added after the initiate build up, and these plots do not have facets at the plot itself, yet they are easily watered from long hoses attached to the first 36 plot.

 Garden members may participate in the garden by signing up for 1 or more plots.
-Plots have a $20 plot fee each and checks will be made out to Millwood Community Presbyterian church.
+Plots have a $25 plot fee each.
 Gardeners may plant most vegetable types except those listed on the agreement.

 The ground under the garden plots is still fairly hard packed from when it was a large construction equipment parking lot.
 So we have discovered that the best watering method is by hand or with a weeping hose.
 The plot can be completely watered in 10 minutes or less.

 The soil in the plots was originally a mixture of Whitkopp garden soil and BARR-TECH compost.
 Since then we have added mulched leaves, rabbit manure, and in 2021 we started to add soil from Marle worm Growers.
 Fertilizers need to be organic and approved by the garden coordinator.

 The 4 x 10 plot and the row around the plot is the maintenance responsibility of the plot holder.
 This means keeping up on the weeds pulling and trash removal.

 We are an “Organic Garden” so any soil building additions need to be organic.
 Weed killing poisons are not permitted at the PPCG.
 Weed digging and pulling is the method used.